 That’s me flying the blue sailplane.
 In the distance is the dry lake where the club members took off and landed.
 Once, when I was soaring at 10,000 ft, an eagle soared just above my left-wing.
 To the eagle, I was just another bird.

 While in a very strong updraft, I got “sucked up” into a developing thunderstorm.
-It is like a blanket dropped over your canopy.
-The sailplane had no gyro instrument.
-This is a dangerous situation because one will enter a death spiral with no visibility and no gyro.
+It was like someone dropped a blanket over the canopy.
+The sailplane had no gyro instrument which is necessary to keep an aircraft properly oriented when you cannot see outside.
+This is a dangerous situation because one will enter a death spiral from which there is no exit.
 So, I did the only safe maneuver.
 I stalled the sailplane and put it into a spin, then waited until I dropped through the bottom of the thunderstorm and watched the earth spinning around.
 I spun for a good 1000 feet to get below the very strong updraft before recovering from the spin.

 Time to go home but as I set up to land heading west, a dust storm approached rapidly from the west.
 The dust engulfed my sailplane while I was still about 100 feet above the dry lake bed.
 So, I kept everything steady and waited until the wheel touched the dry lake.
 My first and only zero-zero landing.
 Once on the ground, the wind was so strong, I had to “fly” the sailplane on the ground to keep it from blowing away.
 About 15 minutes later, headlights of vehicles appeared slowly coming my way.
 These were the other sailplane pilots who had observed my predicament and were hoping to find me and the club sailplane in one piece.